 Anecdotal evidence suggests that the effects of uncertainty on trade are far from clear.
 There has been increased uncertainty about the future international trading environment, with the United States government adopting a hostile stance to existing trade agreements and others threatening retaliation.
-In particular, measures of policy uncertainty have increased dramatically since late 2016; see, e.g., Figure 1.
-Despite this uncertain environment, U.S. exports relative to GDP have grown by 17 percent since early 2016.
+In particular, measures of policy uncertainty have increased dramatically since late 2016; see, e.g., Fig. 1.
+Despite this uncertain environment, U.S. exports have grown by 17% since early 2016.